Explore UCD

 Application Process

-Applications for the next in-take are expected to open in Trimester 1, 2023/24.
-The application process consists of a completed Expression of Interest (EOI) form and a copy of your CV (Narrative Style).
+The application process for the 2024 is programme are now closed.
+This process consists of a completed Expression of Interest (EOI) form and a copy of your CV (Narrative Style).
 UCD is committed to equality, diversity and inclusion and we welcome expressions of interest from all backgrounds including discipline, gender, and ethnicity.

-For information on how to prepare a Narrative CV, please visit the UCD Research intranet (requires log-in).
+For information on how to prepare a Narrative CV, please visit the (opens in a new window)UCD Research intranet (requires UCD Sign-in).

 • Applications are open to UCD Faculty at Lecturer/Assistant Professor or Associate Professor level